Alan4247748/friendly-potato/src/pages/About.md

 ## Nerdspeak

 I code in English - it's interpreted, general-purpose, and expressive.
 Like LISP, English is extendable and allows for MACROs.
-Syntactic sugar depends on taste.
-However, breaking changes are far and few between with an ecosystem that surpasses all.
+Syntactic sugar depends on taste; breaking changes far and few between.
+The ecosystem surpasses all.

 ## Contact